 - Violaria: Members of seminal Pittsburgh goth/ethereal band The Garden reformed circa 2005 as this recording project.

-For dark Pittsburgh bands that are no longer active, see Bands That Were.
+For dark Pittsburgh bands that are no longer active or have relocated, see Bands That Were.